 The choice of font acts on both conscious and subconscious levels.
 Each font style has its own set of connotations and emotional reactions.
 A bold, angular font may speak of efficiency and modern sophistication, while a softer, smoother font may speak of lightness and luxury.
 These implicit messages are a prologue to the guest experience, giving an idea of what to expect.

 That said, typography rarely stands alone; it is part of a larger narrative that includes colors, textures, and other design elements.
-These designs create an atmosphere, subtly shaping guests’ expectations before they even cross the hotel’s threshold.
-The physical spaces of a hotel often reflect this careful design organization – from furniture and color palettes to layout and lighting.
+These designs create an atmosphere, subtly shaping guests’ expectations before crossing the hotel’s threshold.
+A hotel’s physical spaces often reflect this careful design organization, from furniture and color palettes to layout and lighting.

-In marketing materials – both digital and print – the choice of typography also plays no small role.
-The result is a strong, unified brand image when unique fonts are consistent across all channels.
-This consistency helps to not only attract but also retain customer attention, as people remember and trust brands that create a consistent image.
+The choice of typography also plays a significant role in digital and print marketing materials.
+When unique fonts are consistent across all channels, a strong, unified brand image results, this consistency helps attract and retain customer attention, as people remember and trust brands that create a consistent image.

 Golden icons

-The use of golden hues, ornate patterns, and symbolic elements has a significant impact on the perception of hotel brands.
+The use of golden hues, ornate patterns, and symbolic elements significantly impacts the perception of hotel brands.
 The choice of color and design elements enhances aesthetic appeal and creates an atmosphere of luxury and trust.
 Gold, usually associated with luxury and rarity, has a psychological impact, subtly conveying to visitors that they should expect unrivaled care and service.

-Gold accents in the interior of the hotel, for example, in lamps, furniture, or wall décor, contribute to a higher level of service.
-In this way, the perception of the hotel shifts from a simple accommodation to a pleasure that is worth the investment.
+Gold accents in the hotel interior, such as lamps, furniture, or wall décor, contribute to a higher level of service.
+In this way, the perception of the hotel shifts from a simple accommodation to a pleasure worth the investment.
 Psychologically, gold evokes certain emotional responses associated with prestige and quality, making visitors feel that their needs will be met with meticulous attention to detail.

 Rich, saturated colors